 For many years the Club took part in a key local Rotary fund raising event, the Christmas collection at Telford Centre, involving Rotarians getting out with collection tins and appealing to local people for cash, generally on behalf of local charities.
 In the 1990’s this appeal was highly successful, and many tens of thousands of pounds were raised.

 In recent years the emphasis for the Christmas Appeal has moved away from the traditional collection to the Tree of Light fund raising initiative.
 This involves local Rotarians providing a very personal opportunity for people to remember loved ones at Christmas time and has been enormously successful.
-The Rotary “Tree of Light” project raised approximately £38,000 last year alone for local charities.
+The Rotary “Tree of Light” project regularly raises approximately £40,000 for local charities and celebrated its 25th year or operation in 2020.

 Telford Centre Rotary Club has been at the forefront of the Tree of Light initiative, indeed for a number of years it was led by a Telford Centre Club Rotarian.
-The Club is immensely proud of its involvement in the project, and of how it has enabled us to give significant help to local charities such as the Severn Hospice and the Air Ambulance.
+The Club is immensely proud of its involvement in the project, and of how it has enabled us to give significant help to charities such as the Severn Hospice, Hope House, Air Ambulance, Blood Bikes and smaller local charities.

 Over the years the Club has also been active in Rotary projects at National and International level, both by fund raising and by direct personal participation of individual Rotarians.
 Many of the fund-raising efforts of course have the added benefit of providing great entertainment for the Rotarians involved, as witness the Club President of the time getting soaked whilst on a “Water Ride” at Drayton Manor Park when taking local disadvantaged children on a “Kids Out” day.